Do You Know the Common Workplace Hazard Areas In Your Facility?

 While falling can be dangerous in any environment, it is especially hazardous when it occurs in an industrial facility or other worksite.
 Despite this fact, there are areas in facilities around the world where there is a significant fall hazard, and nothing is done to fix it.
 Take some time to walk through your facility and see if you can locate any areas where there is an elevated risk of falling.
 This could be anything from falling down stairs, to falling off of a ledge, or even areas where slip and fall accidents are likely.
 The following are some key areas to watch out for, and solutions that can be put in place:

-- Stairs – All stairs, whether a large flight or just a few steps, represent a fall risk.
+Stairs – All stairs, whether a large flight or just a few steps, represent a fall risk.
 The risk is even greater in many facilities as people are often carrying objects, or talking to others while walking.
-Placing safety signs (which can be purchased here) at or near all stairs will help give a visual signal to people to watch out for nearby stairs.
+Placing safety signs at or near all stairs will help give a visual signal to people to watch out for nearby stairs.

-- Open Ledges – In many facilities there are areas that are high up, but have open ledges so machinery or equipment can operate.
+Open Ledges – In many facilities there are areas that are high up, but have open ledges so machinery or equipment can operate.
 These areas represent a significant risk for employees working in the area.
 If a safety railing is not possible, make sure to mark off the area to alert people to the hazard.
-Using floor tape (like the ones found here) to draw people’s attention is a great start, and placing signs at the entrance to the area can also be helpful.
+Using floor tape to draw people’s attention is a great start, and placing signs at the entrance to the area can also be helpful.

 Common Problem #2: Respiratory Protection